 audiobooks won’t slow down the development of your child’s reading skills.
-In fact, many experts will tell you it can help make her a better reader.
+In fact, many experts will tell you it can help kids get better at reading.

 ).
-Hearing words while seeing them helps her make those sound-symbol relationships.
+Hearing words while seeing them helps kids make those sound-symbol relationships.

 But reading involves more than just decoding.
 Kids also need to understand the meaning of what they read.

 When decoding is hard for kids, they might put all of their energy into sounding out the words.
 With audiobooks, kids don’t have to do this.
 That frees up their energy to focus on the meaning.